 El Salvador is a tiny but densely populated nation in which the gap between the poor majority and the rich elite is huge.
 The country suffered through years of bitter civil war (1980-1992).
 It is highly susceptible to natural disasters and is one of the most violent countries in the world.

-We support communities to become resilient in the face of climate change and the violence, including gang, gender and institutional violence.
+We support communities to become resilient in the face of climate change and conflict, including gang, gender and institutional violence.

 We aim to build the capacity of partners and communities so they have a better understanding of fiscal justice, resilience, inequality and violence prevention issues, and how they apply directly to people’s lives.
 Our partners also advocate for policy change on issues like climate change and sustainability.